vimeo/carbon-tagger/README.md

 # performance

-currently, not optimized at all! but it's probably speedy enough, and there's a big sql buffer that smoothens the effect of new metrics
+currently, not very optimized at all! but it's probably speedy enough, and there's a big buffer that smoothens the effect of new metrics

-* known metrics, or new metrics with the sql buffer not full: 8000metrics/s
-* syncing metrics to mysql (1 worker): 1500 metrics/s
+* I reach about 15k metrics/s processing speed, even when the temp buffer is full and it's syncing to ES. in fact, i don't see a discernable difference between buffer full (unblocked) and buffer full (blocked)
-* space used: 3.5kB/metric (441MB for 126304 metrics)
+* space used: 176B/metric (21M for 125k metrics, twice that if we'd enable indexing/analyzing)

+# TODO
+* make sure the bulk thing uses 'create' and doesn't update/replace the doc every time
+* it seems like ES doesn't contain _all_ metrics (on 2M unique inserts, ES' count is 1889300)
+* better mapping, _source, type analyzing?

-# future optimisations:
+# future optimisations

-* multiple sql workers
-* sql indices?
 * if metrics are already in already_tracked, don't put them in the channel
-* populate an sql cache from disk on program start
+* populate an ES cache from disk on program start
 * infinitely sized "to track" queue that spills to disk when needed
-* something else than mysql? redis?
 * forward_lines channel buffering, so that runtime doesn't have to switch Gs all the time?
 * GOMAXPROCS

+if/when ES performance becomes an issue, consider:
+* edge-ngrams/reverse edge-ngrams to do it at index time
+* use prefix match with regular/reverse fields
+* query_string maybe

 # building